 Now that you know the difference between camber and rocker in skis, go out there and experiment with a few different shapes the next few days you are on the mountain.

 Do you have a preferred ski profile?
 Why do you like one over the other?
-Let us know in the comments below!
+Let me know in the comments below!